MarceloZapatta/weather-api/README.md

     - This will migrate and run the seeds with two `Test Users`
 - Run `./vendor/bin/sail artisan key:generate` to generate a new key

+## How to run - Standlone php
+- If don't want to use Laravel Sail you can configure the project by your own
+- Install the MySQL database
+- `composer install`
+- `php artisan migrate --seed`
+- `php artisan key:generate`
+- `php artisan serve`
+- Change you front end server to your `API_URL + '/api'`: `http://localhost:8000/api`

 ## Throubleshooting

 - Maybe you can get permission issues with some folders using Laravel Sail
 - `sudo chmod -R 777 storage/logs`
+- `sudo chmod -R 777 storage/framework/views`
+- `sudo chmod -R 777 storage/framework/cache`
+- `sudo chmod -R 777 storage/framework/testing`

 ## API Documentation